lokosman/Fragment/README.md

 # Fragment
 Android Frament
-Learning how to handle DialogFragment and Alter Fragment
+Learning how to handle DialogFragment and AlertDialog Fragment